 This goes doubly so for gangsters after certain patches that left Mac-10 armed Gangsters capable of tearing through the players heaviest armor faster than a Bulldozer at close range, but still just as unarmored.

 Regular uniformed police officers now count.
-Though totally unarmored, some of the regular uniformed cops now come equipped with .44 magnums, that can drop a fully armored players regenerating health down in one shot, and on overkill, can rapid fire.
+Though totally unarmored, some of the regular uniformed cops now come equipped with the Bronco .44 and can drop a fully armored player's regenerating health down in one shot, and on Overkill, can rapid fire.
 Though technically a low level unit, they now occasionally warrant showing up on higher difficulty waves due to their devastating firepower.

 Snipers are also deadly to the point where being shot by one causes all damage that exceeds your remaining armor to bleed over to your health, making you a One-Hit-Point Wonder if you are wearing light armor or none at all.
 Snipers also have poor defense and can easily be killed with a single shot with most decently powerful guns.